A quick word about how to worship from a distance.

 We will try to still maintain a lively presence on our Facebook pages, but many of our members do not use Facebook.
 If you learn of someone who has a special need, please let us know.
 If you feel like there is something you can do to help fellow members, please let us know that as well.
 The offices are still open so if you do not use email, you can call us at (815) 932-0312.

-Our Online Services – although we are not doing video versions of worship services, this is still a great way for you to worship together in your homes
+Our Online Services – video and audio options make this a great way for you to worship together in your homes

 Our Sermons – these can be listened to on your web browser or via podcast